sap-tutorials/Tutorials/tutorials/cp-aibus-dar-swagger-ior-predict/cp-aibus-dar-swagger-ior-predict.md

      !![Inference Endpoint](png-files/deploy-execute.png)

-If the response code is `204`, the model has been successfully undeployed.
+If the response code is `204`, the model has been successfully `undeployed`.

 !![Inference Endpoint](png-files/deploy-response.png)

-You have successfully undeployed your model, but the model is not yet deleted.
+You have successfully `undeployed` your model, but the model is not yet deleted.
 Instead it isn't in production which means that you cannot make inference requests.
 You can deploy it again at any time using the `POST /deployments` endpoint.

 [DONE]
 [ACCORDION-END]